John 11:17 ¶Then when Jesus came, he

 Jesus saith unto her, Thy brother shall rise again.

-[24] Martha saith unto him, I know that he shall rise again in the resurrection at the last day.
+The context of these next two verses emphasizes the point of what is about to take place.[24]
+Martha saith unto him, I know that he shall rise again in the resurrection at the last day.

 Jesus said unto her, I am the resurrection, and the life: he that believeth in me, though he were dead, yet shall he live:

 Jesus will bring those who sleep, also called the "dead in Christ", meaning they died believing in Him, with Him because that's where they are, with Him!
 Later in verse 16 when Paul says that the "dead in Christ" shall "rise" first, that word "rise" means to "appear" as in they will "appear" in their spiritual bodies before we the living are changed into ours, as Paul shows in I Cor.
-15.
+15.1 Thes.
+4:13

 Christ now turns verse 25 around and says it this way to Martha: